spring-attic/sagan/doc/getting-started-guides/macros.md

 First you set up a basic build script.
 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
 If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven/README.md) or [Getting Started with Gradle](../gs-gradle/README.md).
 </#macro>

+<#macro android-build-system-intro>
+In this section you set up a basic build script and then create a simple application.

+> **Note:** If you are new to Android projects, before you proceed, refer to [Getting Started with Android](../gs-android/README.md) to help you configure your development environment.

+You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
+If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven-android/README.md) or [Getting Started with Gradle](../gs-gradle-android/README.md).

+</#macro>

 <#macro create_directory_structure_hello>
 ### Create the directory structure